COMPUTATIONAL

 Social Network Analysis

-For example, Andrew Beveridge and Jie Shan used social network analysis to investigate the relationships between characters in the fantasy novel series “A Song of Ice and Fire” by George R.R.
-Martin.
-The authors applied graph theory algorithms to create a network based on the third book of the series (Storm of Swords), as it is in this part that the characters are divided into different social circles.
+As an illustrative example, Andrew Beveridge and Jie Shan applied social network analysis to study relationships between characters in the fantasy novel series A Song of Ice and Fire by George R. R. Martin.
+Using graph-theoretical algorithms, they constructed a network based on the third book of the series, A Storm of Swords, where characters become clearly divided into distinct social circles.

 • Figure from Andrew Beveridge и Jie Shan (2016).
 The social network generated from "A storm of Swords"